ChrstphrHll/npc_gen/students/Valerya Haldreithen.md

 ---
 # Valerya Haldreithen
 ### Description
-- Triton Druid from Whyndiem
+- Triton Druid from Glasscliff Garisons
 - 1st year Assault student in Fiesn
 - shoulder length straight strawberry blond hair that's plain, Pale Brown eyes, and Spring Green skin
 - Is Fair and Mechanical, and has Courage as their ideal
+- Speaks in a strong, indirect, sustained manner

 ### Notes